Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation

-In summary, our main contributions are four-fold: \begin{itemize} \item We provide an extensive and critical systematic literature review on network analytics for anti-money laundering, to gain both comprehensive and deep insight; \item We apply additional network analytics methods to anti-money laundering; \item We conduct a comprehensive experimental evaluation of the key methods found in the literature on the open-source Elliptic~\cite{elliptic,weber2019anti} data set; \item We implement methods in a uniform manner and facilitate replication of the presented results by providing public access to the code at \url{https://github.com/B-Deprez/AML_Network}, aiming to promote a standardized approach towards analysing the use of NA for AML and to encourage further research on network analytics for anti-money laundering. \end{itemize}
+In summary, our main contributions are four-fold: \begin{itemize} \item We provide an extensive and critical literature review on network analytics for anti-money laundering, to gain comprehensive and deep insights, and provide directions for future research. \item We benchmark a range of state-of-the-art network analytics methods for anti-money laundering, comparing the performance on two open-source data sets. \item We provide insights into the specific challenges of network methods based on the topology of the network and the data generating process. \item We implement the methods in a uniform manner and facilitate replication of the presented results by providing public access to the code at \url{https://github.com/B-Deprez/AML_Network}, aiming to promote a standardized approach towards the analysis and adoption of NA for AML and to encourage further research. \end{itemize}